 Absolutely!
 There are a bunch of queer and women events over the weekend.
 As the event gets closer, you can check out the lineup to see what’s on tap for the ladies.

 Southern Decadence always falls over Labor Day weekend.
-There are events all week long, but this year the bulk of them fall from Thursday, August 29th - Monday, September 2nd.
+There are events all week long, but this year the bulk of them fall from Thursday, August 31-Monday, September 4, 2023.

 The biggest events will be the Beer Bust at the Phoenix, the street concert in front of Napoleon’s Itch, and the Parade on Sunday.
 On your first day, we’d recommend visiting several different spots and get the lay of the land.
 That will also allow you to scope out some of your favorite spots’ upcoming weekend events.
-There’s a couple of different websites you can go for events - as the weekend gets closer, they will post more.
+There are a couple of different websites you can go to for events - as the weekend gets closer, they will post more.
 They are here and here.
-You can also subscribe to our LGBT newsletter that will give more tips and articles monthly.
+You can also subscribe to our LGBTQ newsletter which will give more tips and articles monthly.

-The parade rolls Sunday afternoon throughout the French Quarter, typically around 2 p.m.
+The parade typically rolls the Sunday afternoon of Decadence weekend throughout the French Quarter, usually beginning around 2 p.m.
 The exact route will be released closer to the weekend, but it typically passes by most of the gay bars in the Quarter.